balos1/Crystal.js/readme.md

     ```

 ## Creating Validation Rules
 The flexibility of Crystal.js is because it allows for you to define the validation rules.
-It is very simple, just use the method `setFieldConfig`.
+It is very simple, just use the method `setCrystalFieldConfig`.

 ```javascript
 /**